-Lesson planning for preschoolers is perhaps one of the most crucial aspects of an early education teacher’s job.
+Lesson planning for preschoolers is perhaps one of the most crucial aspects of an early education teacher’s job, as it significantly impacts a child's development during this pivotal stage of growth.
 However, it can also be a source of frustration:

 This is why, we are here to guide you through these and create preschool lesson plans like a pro!